Foster Care Abuse Lawyer

 What Foster Care Sexual Abuse Can Look Like

-Abuse in foster care can come from many sources: foster parents, biological children of those parents, other foster kids in the home, neighbors, group home staff, or even CPS workers themselves.
+Abuse in foster care can come from many sources: foster parents, biological children of those parents, other foster kids in the foster home, neighbors, group home staff, sexual predators who gain access to vulnerable children, or even CPS workers themselves.

 Common forms of sexual abuse in foster care include: